mclevey/CV/cv_mclevey.md

 # Grant Applications Under Review

-\ind John McLevey (PI), Ontario Early Researcher Award, Ministry of Research and Innovation, "Innovation in an Open Source Collaboration Network," Requested: $150,000.
+\ind John McLevey (PI), Collaborators: Martin Cooke and Owen Gallupe.
+2016 SSHRC IDG Competition, "Remaking the Boundaries of Open and Proprietary Science: A Longitudinal Study of Biomedical Research and Development Networks in Canada," Requested: $70,790.00.

 # Scholarships and Awards